thomassie/thomassie.github.io/FlourishCharts.md

 ### **Choropleth map**
 ...displaying key figures for Swiss municipalities.<br><br>
-Everything iss working as expected here.
+Everything is working as expected here.
 That is, when hovering over a tile one can obtain a couple of statistics for the respective municipality.
-Colors indicate that urban character a municipality has; white lines the borders between Swiss larger regions.
+Colors indicate that urban character a municipality has, white lines the borders between Swiss major regions.
 Nothing more, nothing less.

 <div class="flourish-embed flourish-map" data-src="visualisation/10105282"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
 <br>